 4. Internal Rate of Return (IRR)

-IRR measures the total return over the investment period, accounting for all cash flows, appreciation, and exit strategy.
-It is especially relevant in long-term holds, value-add strategies, and syndications.
+IRR measures your total return over the full investment period, accounting for every cash flow, appreciation, and your exit.
+It’s especially valuable for long-term holds, value-add strategies, and syndications where the timing of returns matters as much as the size.

-IbRR is calculated using a financial calculator or Excel by inputting all expected cash flows over time, including the final sale.
+You calculate IRR using a financial calculator or Excel by inputting every expected cash flow across the hold period, including the final sale proceeds.

-While IRR is more complex, it provides the most complete picture of investment performance, particularly when comparing properties with differing time horizons or refinance strategies.
+IRR is more complex to run than a simple yield formula.
+But it gives you the most complete picture of investment performance, especially when you’re comparing properties with different time horizons or refinance strategies layered in.

 5. Gross Rental Yield

-This quick metric gives a surface-level view of a property’s income potential without deducting expenses:
+This is your quick-screen metric.
+It gives you a surface-level read on a property’s income potential without deducting any expenses.

 Gross Yield = (Annual Rental Income / Property Price) × 100